Hope for the Journey is Founded

 Hope for the Journey's Chaplain

-Her ministry interests includes pastoral care and counseling (emphasis towards those from low socioeconomic backgrounds, persons suffering from illnesses, faith concerns, and clergy care and burnout prevention), lay leadership and ministry development, and community outreach.
-Faith is married to the Rev. Dr. Woodrow Johnson and they reside in Carrollton, Ga.
+Her ministry interests include pastoral care and counseling (emphasis towards those from low socioeconomic backgrounds, persons suffering from illnesses, faith concerns, and clergy care and burnout prevention), lay leadership and ministry development, and community outreach.
+Faith resides in Carrollton, Georgia.

 Board of Directors